manlio99/Materia-de-aprendizaje/7_FinalProjects/TheKronosIncidentGeospatial/README.md

 ## Deliverables

-Please prepare __a single python notebook__ with the answers __for each task__.
+Please prepare __a single python notebook__ with the answers.
 However, feel free to use more than a single python file to solve tasks.
 If necessary, some results may be pre-computed and stored in separate files.
 Notebooks must clearly explain the answers to each question, supported by evidence derived from the data and visualized using the tools seen in the course.
 Describe the characteristics of the data you were given as well as your reasoning process leading to each answer.
 Use the following structure template for the answers notebook:

 - project title, task name
 - description and data characterization